dcog989/OptiScaler/README.md

 ## INSTALL

-First, [download the latest release](https://github.com/cdozdil/OptiScaler/releases/latest) and extract it.
+First, [download the latest release](https://github.com/cdozdil/OptiScaler/releases/latest) and extract it, then choose `non-nvngx` or `nvngx` install option:

 ### Install as `non-nvngx` (this will enable all features including Frame Gen)